 A few years ago, Saint-Amour chaired a fact-finding panel initiated by the International James Joyce Foundation (IJJF) to study the permissions history and criteria of the Estate of James Joyce and the general problem of scholarly fair use.
 The panel produced a detailed FAQ, "James Joyce: Copyright, Fair Use, and Permissions."
 Saint-Amour sits on the editorial board of the open-access journal Authorship.
 From 2012-13 he served as President of the Modernist Studies Association, whose fair use task force he co-chairs with Robert Spoo.

 Saint-Amour co-edits, with Jessica Berman, the Modernist Latitudes book series at Columbia UP.
-He edited the volume Modernism and Copyright (2011) for Oxford UP's Modernist Literature and Culture series and has just completed a book entitled Tense Future: Modernism, Total War, Encyclopedic Form, forthcoming from Oxford in early 2015.
+He edited the volume Modernism and Copyright (2011) for Oxford UP's Modernist Literature and Culture series and has just completed a book entitled Tense Future: Modernism, Total War, Encyclopedic Form, (Oxford UP, 2015).